elastic/integrations/packages/cloud_security_posture/docs/README.md

 1. Amazon EKS on AWS Outposts

-This Integration does not currently support the security posture assessment of the managed kubernetes services below:
+This integration does not currently support the security posture assessment of the managed kubernetes services below:

 1. Google GKE
 2. Azure AKS
 3. Red Hat Openshift
 4. Amazon EKS with AWS Fargate nodes

+The integration supports **elastic agent** version 8.5 and above.

 ## Integration Requirments